 Spring MVC with XML Configuration

-When we are making a Spring Framework web application, this Spring Framework is provided with the Spring MVC module.
+When making a Spring Framework web application, this Spring Framework is provided with the Spring MVC module.
 Some of the important points are:

-- The Front controller is called as DispatcherServlet
+→ The Front controller is called a DispatcherServlet.

-- Controller class is not containing the business logic of the application.
-It is having delegation capability only.
+→ Controller class does not contain the business logic of the application.
+It has delegation capability only.

 2. Project Structure